Lesson on Story Mapping for EYFS, KS1 & KS2. Includes Video Explanation, Activity, Discussion, Assessment, and Differentiation.

 - Differentiation (5 minutes)

-- For students who need a challenge, encourage them to include more details and analyze the story’s structure and themes.
+- For KS2 students, encourage them to include more details and analyze the story's structure and themes.

 - Plenary (5 minutes)